afegg555/Tensorflow_for_beginners/README.md

 Contents:

-1. First NN : Create your first neural network with the tensorlfow library using a intuitive toy dataset!
+1. First NN : Create your first neural network with the tensorflow library using a intuitive toy dataset!